sepalus/democrazy/README.md

+# Democrazy

+Democrazy is a voting app that allows any user to quickly create a vote on any subject.
+Other users can then vote and the results are updated and displayed in real time.

-# democrazy
+# Installation

-Install dependencies with
+Install:
 >npm install

-To run app locally:
->run-local.sh

->watch.sh
+# Run
+>npm run start

-By default app will run in:
+By default the app will run in:
 >http://localhost:3000
+>>Create vote: /#/create
+>>Vote: /
+>>View results: /#/results